william-wayland/sspge/README.md

 ## Balls

 It (somewhat) accurately simulates multi-body gravity equations.
-Some of the more interesting parts is the collision-energy loss mitigation strategies I've implemented.
+Some of the more interesting parts are the collision-energy loss mitigation strategies I've implemented.
 I did no research on this topic; everything here is of my own design.

 I validated my approach by calculating the center-of-mass and total energy of the system (kinetic + potential); the center-of-mass does remain stationary - the system seems to be symmetric - but the system is slightly lossy energy-wise unfortunately.